cytoscape/cytoscape-manual/docs/Creating_Networks.md

 ![ImportNetwork.png](_static/images/Creating_Networks/ImportNetwork.png)

+Alternatively, you can simply drag and drop a network file into the _Network_ list (**Control Panel**), rather than selecting the file from the menu option.

 Network files in SIF, GML, and XGMML formats may also be loaded directly from the command line using the -N option.